developerkshitij2807/memories-mern-tutorial/Readme.md

 ### Initial Setup
+### Root Folder Setup
+- install [concurrently](): This is a special type of script that can just be run as npm start but other custom scripts require npm run preceding the rest of the script.
+- add a start script "start": "concurrently \"cd client && npm start\" \"cd server && nodemon server\""
 ### Dependencies to be installed
 #### Frontend dependencies(To be installed in client folder)
 - [axios](https://www.npmjs.com/package/axios): Promise based HTTP client for the browser and node.js